 We know how those January blues can be hard to shake.

-Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there's lots to look forward to in January.
+Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there are lots to look forward to in January.

 If you've noticed your friend or flatmate seems distant and not themselves, then we've got some tips for you to try and cheer them up.
 Doing something simple and small can make a huge difference.

-Exercise together: Join Hallam Active, a Hallam Union society, or even going for a walk can help if they are feeling down.
+Exercise together: Joining the gym, a university society, or even going for a walk can help if they are feeling down.
 Exercise has been proven to improve our mental health, so getting out and being active is a great way to try and make them feel better.
-Exercising is also a great way to meet new people and keep busy.
+Exercising is also a great way to meet new people and to keep busy.

 Cook together: Cook a meal together or make dinner at the same time, spending time together will take their mind off how they are feeling.
 Even taking them a cup of tea in the morning can make their start to the day a good one - you can't beat a friendly brew in the morning.